sebastiankloch/Platformer-2D/README.md

 But very important was to have at least simple conflangration system.
 </p>
 <p>
-After losing motivation to first idea we wanted make little sanbox game.
+After losing motivation to first idea we wanted to make little sanbox game.
 We started prototyping.
 </p>

 <p align="center">
 <i>Conflangration based on unity colliders<br>
 and test of walls with alpha